GACJ/callingitround/content/docs/conducting/3_transposing_coursing_orders/index.md

 ## Other things to know

 I have covered a relatively limited set of information about transposition of coursing orders; just a few calling positions and two types of calls.
 But this should be enough to get you started!
-Just be aware that calls at different calling positions may affect the way the transposition works, especially when the heaviest bell is affected.
-Calls at the same calling position in a different method may affect the transposition differently!
-This is one of those things where you must be careful to know what effect the calls in your composition have on the bells.
-It will be easiest to work up to it from a limited number of calling positions and relatively little number of bells (Minor or Major).
+Just be aware that calls at different calling positions may affect the way the transposition works in your head, especially when the heaviest bell is affected -- like we saw above with the Before.
+Calls at the same calling position -- even in a different method! -- mean the same thing for the transposition.
+The nearly-universal nature of this pattern is what makes it so useful.[^2]

 ## Coursing orders on higher numbers

-In minor, it is common to write the coursing orders as 4-bell coursing orders, such as 5324, because that covers all of the working bells except the heaviest one.
+In minor, I like to write the coursing orders as 4-bell coursing orders, such as 5324, because that covers all of the working bells except the heaviest one, which is often fixed.
+Others will write out the full thing: 53246.
 In major, even though you add _two_ bells, it is common to write a 5-bell coursing order, omitting both the 7 and the 8.
 So for example, the "usual" coursing order of bells in Plain Bob Major would be commonly written as 53246.
 There is an implied 7 and 8 in there (I usually think of it as [7]53246[8] but others prefer to think of it as [87]53246 --- it's all preference).

 On still higher stages like Royal or Maximus, it is still common to have only a 5 or 6 bell coursing order.
-This is because many composers choose to create compositions that only affect the "little bells" even when many bells are being rung.
+This is because many composers choose to create compositions that only affect the front bells even when many bells are being rung.
 It saves space to write down only those bells which will actually be changing over the course of the composition.
 However, sometimes you will still see very large coursing orders given for larger stages.

 ## Resources